DFHack/dfhack/LUA_API.rst

   as lua tables with following possible fields:

   ord.key = *function(value)*
-    Computes comparison key from a data value.
+    Computes comparison key from input data value.
 Not called on nil.
     If omitted, the comparison key is the value itself. ord.key_table = *function(data)*
     Computes a key table from the data table in one go.